xfenix/envcast/README.md

 [![codecov](https://codecov.io/gh/xfenix/envcast/branch/master/graph/badge.svg)](https://codecov.io/gh/xfenix/envcast)
 <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>

 Python package for environment parsing + type casting.
 Why do you need it?
-Because you cand just grab environment variables as is, you need to cast them to desired types for your application (for example like bool variable: how to cast strings False, "", 0 to bool without boilerplaite?).
+Because you cand just grab environment variables as is, you need to cast them to desired types for your application (for example like bool variable: how to cast strings `False`, `""`, `0` to bool without boilerplaite?).
-This packages just cast needed environment variables to desired types.
+This packages just cast needed environment variables to desired types with syntax very similar to `os.getenv` users.
+Plus this package has good test coverage and quality codebase.
 Written in modern python 3.7+ with full support of:
 * https://www.python.org/dev/peps/pep-0526/
 * https://www.python.org/dev/peps/pep-0484/